 Traditional infield inspection processes involve laborious paperwork which usually takes up more time than the actual work itself.
 A reliable web or app-based equipment compliance tool must be able to shrink inspection time to 40-50%, making the report available to clients at the soonest possible time.

-The ability for asset owners and staff on-board to have a standardized overview of the historical data and real-time findings allow both parties to investigate causes of issues and recommend corrective action immediately.
+The ability for asset owners and staff on-board to have a standardised overview of the historical data and real-time findings allow both parties to investigate causes of issues and recommend corrective action immediately.

 KEY FUNCTIONALITIES TO LOOK OUT FOR: